 - Drink plenty of fluids, especially water

 - Don’t strain (push hard) during a bowel movement

 - Increase the amount of exercise you get every day

 To treat the itching or pain of hemorrhoids:

 - Keep the anus clean by wiping carefully or using a squirt bottle after each bowel movement.
 Gently wipe from the front to the back.
 Baby wipes or hemorrhoid pads are usually gentler than toilet paper.
 If you use toilet paper, use only soft, dye-free, unscented toilet paper.

 - Take warm soaks in a tub or a sitz bath.
 Warm water can help shrink or soothe hemorrhoids.
 Add baking soda to the water to relieve itching.

 - Apply ice pack compresses.

-- An over-the-counter or prescription medicine to apply to hemorrhoids to relieve the itching.
+- Apply an over-the-counter or prescription medicine to hemorrhoids to relieve the itching.

 - A stool softener to prevent straining.